Dreamcatcher (2003 film): Plot

 Meanwhile, an elite military unit specializing in extraterrestrials, led by the unhinged Colonel Abraham Curtis, seeks to contain everyone exposed to an alien virus known as "Ripley".
 Col. Curtis is planning to retire after this operation and will pass command, along with a pearl-handled stainless-steel .45 pistol, to Captain Owen Underhill, his trusted friend and second-in-command.
 The two lead an air-strike into a large forest clearing where the aliens' spaceship has crash-landed.
 The aliens use telepathy to ask for mercy, but the helicopters massacre most of the aliens with mini-guns and missiles.
 The alien ship self-destructs, destroying the remaining aliens and two helicopters.

 Jonesy retraces his memories of the area while watching Mr. Gray use his body.
 Mr. Gray tries to coerce Pete into cooperating but eats him when he refuses.
 Jonesy realizes that Mr. Gray possessed him, not by chance, but to access memories of Duddits, which he needs.
 Henry arrives at the fenced-in quarantine camp only to realize that Col. Curtis plans to kill all of those quarantined in order to prevent further infection.
 Henry convinces Underhill to prevent this by going over Curtis' head and having him relieved.

 Henry and Underhill break out of the camp and head to Duddits' home.
 Duddits, who is dying of leukemia, informs them Mr. Gray is headed for the Quabbin Reservoir to seed the water with alien larvae and infect the world's population.
 Curtis, now bent on revenge on Underhill for his deception, leaves the camp in his armed helicopter and tracks down Henry, Underhill, and Duddits, attacking them at the reservoir.
 Underhill is mortally wounded and dies shortly after he shoots Curtis down.

 In the reservoir's pump house, Henry manages to stop Mr. Gray's plan, but struggles to bring himself to kill Jonesy, unable to tell who is in control.
 Unknown to him, an alien larva hatches and begins crawling toward the water.
 Duddits confronts Mr. Gray, who finally exits Jonesy's body.
-Mr. Gray uses his stinger to infect Duddits with an overdose of the Ripley, badly mutating him.
-However, Duddits is able to infect Mr. Gray as well, causing them both to explode in a cloud of red-dust which briefly resembles a dreamcatcher.
+The two struggle as Duddits changes form into a non-human creature.
+Both then explode in a cloud of red-dust, which briefly resembles a dreamcatcher.
 Jonesy, now himself again, steps on the final alien larva before it can contaminate the reservoir.